 PROCEDURES FOR HANDLING MISIDENTIFIED LOADS

 Misidentified loads include incoming loads of Waste that are not suitable for Processing at the Facility and that have been misdirected by WPWMA Gatehouse staff.
-Material in these loads may include (but is not limited to) treated lumber certain types of green waste (palm fronds), or household items such as mattresses and couches.
+Material in these loads may include (but is not limited to) treated lumber certain types of green waste (palm fronds), or household items such as couches or other Bulky Wastes.
 The rejected load procedure is as follows:

-When Contractor determines that a load has been misidentified and should be rejected, Contractor will contact WPWMA’s Gatehouse attendant before notifying the Customer.
+Contractor determines that a load has been misidentified and should be rejected, Contractor will contact WPWMA’s Gatehouse attendant before notifying the Customer.
 This will allow the WPWMA’s Gatehouse attendant to explain to Contractor why the load was sent to the Facility.
 If Contractor still wants to reject the load, Contractor shall direct the Customer to the Gatehouse with all of their original paperwork issued at the Gatehouse.
 When the Customer arrives at the Gatehouse, the WPWMA’s Gatehouse attendant will void the original receipt and issue a new one referencing the rejected load.
 The WPWMA’s Gatehouse attendant will then direct the customer to the Landfill.

 In the event that a load directed to the Landfill arrives at the Facility, Contractor should redirect the Customer to the Landfill.
 In this case, the Customer does not need to return to the Gatehouse (except to weigh out if necessary) for new paperwork.